jbyuki/dash.nvim/README.md

-little-runner.nvim
+dash.nvim
 ==================

-A script/program runner which outputs the result in a nicely formatted buffer.
+A fast and safe script runner which outputs the result in a nicely formatted buffer.

 **This is still work-in-progress.**